-The lease finance income is recognised in the statement of profit or loss using the effective interest rate method.
+The lease finance income is recognised in the statement of comprehensive income using the effective interest rate method.
 The effective interest rate is the rate that exactly discounts the estimated future cash receipts and payments through the expected life of the financial asset or liability to the carrying amount of the financial asset or liability.
 The effective interest rate is established on initial recognition of the financial asset or liability and is not revised subsequently.

-Interest Income on working capital and other loans and interest expenses
+Interest income on working capital and other loans and interest expenses

-Interest income and expense are recognised in profit or loss using the effective interest method.
+Interest income and expense are recognised in the statement of comprehensive income using the effective interest method.
 The 'effective interest rate' is the rate that exactly discounts estimated future cash payments or receipts through the expected life of the financial instrument to: